athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Ogre Slug.md

     desc: "`pf2:2`  The ogre glutton Strides twice and makes a jaws Strike.
 If they damage a living creature with this Strike, the temporary Hit Points they receive from Glutton's Feast is increased to 2d4."

   - name: "[[Bestiary Ability Glossary/Swallow Whole|Swallow Whole]]"
-    desc: "`pf2:1` (attack) Small, 2d4 + 4 bludgeoning damage, Rupture 14\n\n* * *\n"
+    desc: "`pf2:1` (attack) Small, 2d4+4 bludgeoning damage, Rupture 14\n\n* * *\n"

   - name: "Throw Powder Keg"
     desc: "`pf2:2`  **Frequency** once (until the ogre acquires another powder keg)\n* * *\n\n**Effect** The ogre lights and hurls a powder keg of gunpowder at a point within 40 feet.
 The fuse continues to burn for 1 round, during which time an adjacent creature can use an Interact action to remove the lit fuse, rendering the keg harmless.
-At the start of the ogre's next turn, if the fuse is still lit, the keg explodes, dealing 3d8 fire damage and 3d8 bludgeoning damage to creatures in a 15-foot burst (DC 20 Reflex check)."
+At the start of the ogre's next turn, if the fuse is still lit, the keg explodes, dealing 3d8 fire damage and 3d8 bludgeoning damage to creatures in a @Template[burst|distance:15] (DC 20 Reflex check)."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "